Emurasoft/emurasoft.github.io/en/dlg/customize/toolbar_buttons/properties/index.md

 ## Custom icon checkbox

 Customizes the icon for the selected command.
+You can specify an icon for My Macros using the [#icon directive](../../../../macro/directive/icon.md) in the macro file.

 ## Sample icon from this file checkbox and text box